harshaljanjani/minemate/README.md

-# MineMate: Because Mining Is More Enjoyable When It’s Not Just Mine
+# MineMate: Democratizing Fun with Gemma, Google AI Studio, and the Google GenAI SDK

+#AISprint

+**Google Cloud credits are provided for this project.**

-MineMate enables you to use natural language to control in-game devices in Minecraft through the Gemma using the Google GenAI SDK with a Python FastAPI backend processes commands, a NestJS server enables MQTT brokerage over WebSockets/HTTP, and ComputerCraft scripts perform in-game execution.
+MineMate enables you to use natural language to control in-game devices in Minecraft through the **Gemma 27B** model using the **Google GenAI SDK** with a Python FastAPI backend that processes commands, a NestJS server enables MQTT brokerage over WebSockets/HTTP, and ComputerCraft scripts perform in-game execution.
 I've actually tested it locally with "Tekkit: The Ressurection," but the devices I've used in the demo apply generally to the ComputerCraft modpack too.
 You can find the [video demonstration](https://drive.google.com/file/d/16RfNWLFXnLSdoitsg-IkZCFiyUxlABo-/view?usp=sharing) linked here as well.

 ![Booting into MineMate - Your Minecraft Assistant Awaits](https://github.com/user-attachments/assets/42b94d3e-1cdc-465a-a300-648143c3f6b7)